AlSaqr-platform/he-soc/hardware/README.md

 make scripts_vips

-make sim elf-bin=../software/hello/hello.riscv

 ```

 Doing so will load the elf binary through the DMI interface, driven by the SimDTM, communicating with FESVR, the host.

 To load the code through JTAG interface, you can add the `localjtag=1` option and do `make localjtag=1 scripts_vip`.
 Be aware that the preload of the code is slower in this case.

 ### Preload